-The recipe I found came from the Boston Cooking-School Cook Book by Fannie Merritt Farmer (published in 1896).
+The recipe I used came from the Boston Cooking School Book by Fannie Merrit Farmer (published in 1896).
 This is the description of the recipe (or receipt if you want to use the period term) as printed in her book:

 “Pick over one quart pea beans, cover with cold water, and soak over night.
 In morning, drain, cover with fresh water, heat slowly (keeping water below boiling point), and cook until skins will burst . . .

 Drain beans, throwing bean-water out of doors, not in sink.
 Scald rind of one-half pound fat salt pork, scrape, remove one-fourth inch slice and put in bottom of bean-pot.
 Cut through rind of remaining pork every one-half inch, making cuts one inch deep.
 Put beans in pot and bury pork in beans, leaving rind exposed.
 Mix one tablespoon salt, one tablespoon molasses, and three tablespoons sugar; add one cup boiling water, and pour over beans; then add enough more boiling water to cover beans.

 Cover bean-pot, put in oven, and bake slowly six or eight hours, uncovering the last hour of cooking, that rind may become brown and crisp.
 Add water as needed.
 Many feel sure that by adding with seasonings one-half tablespoon mustard, the beans are more easily digested.
 If pork mixed with lean is preferred, use less salt.”

 This recipe is quite long, but it actually gives a pretty good description of the ingredients and how to prepare and cook the beans, which is a lot more than most old-fashioned recipes will tell you!
 This recipe would make a lot of beans, though, so unless you’re making beans to feed a crowd, you might want to cut it in half like I did.
 Cutting the recipe in half will give you about four cups of cooked beans.